draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

     specimen.util.set_up.build_data_directories('your_folder_name')

-The function above creates the following directory structure for your project:
+| The function above creates the following directory structure for your project.
+| The 'contains' column lists what is supposed to be inside the according folder.
+  The tags manual/semi/automated report how these files are added to the folder (automated = by the setup function, manual = by the user).
+  ``TODO``: Was bedeutet semi?
+  The tags required/optional report whether this input is necessary to run the pipeline or if it is an optional input.

 .. table::
     :align: center